htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 :index:`on resource usage with cgroup<single: on resource usage with cgroup; limits>` :index:`resource limits<single: resource limits; cgroups>`

-While the method described to limit a job’s resource usage is portable, and it should run on any Linux or BSD or Unix system, it suffers from one large flaw.
+While the method described to limit a job's resource usage is portable, and it should run on any Linux or BSD or Unix system, it suffers from one large flaw.
 The flaw is that resource limits imposed are per process, not per job.
 An HTCondor job is often composed of many Unix